jwpaine/dreamfriday/readme.md

 - **Blockchain** for authentication
 - **Go** for glue

-The platform's page rendering engine dynamically constructs a component tree by interpreting JSON data stored on the  based on the sub-domain requested.
-This JSON data defines the site's complete topology including pages, elements, attributes, styling, and nested structures, and a page rendering engine recursively builds and streams the rendered HTML.
+The platform's page rendering engine dynamically constructs a component tree by interpreting JSON data stored on IPFS,based on the sub-domain requested.
+This

+JSON data defines the site's complete topology including pages, elements, attributes, styling, and nested structures, and a page rendering engine recursively builds and streams the rendered HTML.
 Styles are aggregated and injected into the document head, with class names generated on the fly.

 ![ALT TEXT](./static/component_chain.png)